alexandreroberts/alexandreroberts.github.io/index.md

 ## Articles

-"Framing a Middle Byzantine Alchemical Codex."
+"Framing a Middle Byzantine Alchemical Codex," *Dumbarton Oaks Papers* 73 (forthcoming 2019).

-*Dumbarton Oaks Papers* 73 (forthcoming 2019).
+"Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus," in

-"Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."
+*The Diagram Paradigm: Cross-Cultural Approaches*, ed.
-*The Diagram Paradigm: Byzantium, the Islamic World, and the Latin West*, edited by
+Linda Safran
 Jeffrey Hamburger,
-David Roxburgh,
+and David Roxburgh
-and Linda Safran
+(Washington, DC: Dumbarton Oaks, forthcoming 2021).

-(Washington, DC: Dumbarton Oaks, forthcoming).
+"Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics," in

-"Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics."
+*Language Multiplicity in Byzantium and Beyond*, ed.
-*Language Multiplicity in Byzantium and Beyond*, edited by Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (Vienna University Press through Vandenhoeck \& Ruprecht, forthcoming).
+Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (Vienna University Press through Vandenhoeck \& Ruprecht, forthcoming).

-"A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch."
+"A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch," in
-*Patristic Literature in Arabic Translations*, edited by Barbara Roggema and Alexander Treiger (forthcoming).
+*Patristic Literature in Arabic Translations*, ed.
+Barbara Roggema and Alexander Treiger

-"[Being a Sabian at Court in Tenth-Century Baghdad][Roberts-2017-JAOS-Sabians]."
+(Leiden: Brill,
-*Journal of the American Oriental Society* 137.2 (2017): 253–277.
+forthcoming 2019).

-"[The Crossing Paths of Greek and Persian Knowledge in the 9th-century Arabic ‘Book of Degrees.’][Roberts-2013-OCA-Crossing-Paths]"
+"[Being a Sabian at Court in Tenth-Century Baghdad][Roberts-2017-JAOS-Sabians]," *Journal of the American Oriental Society* 137.2 (2017): 253–277.

-*Le vie del sapere in ambito siro-mesopotamico dal III al IX secolo*, edited by Carla Noce, Massimo Pampaloni, and Claudia Tavolieri, Orientalia Christiana Analecta 293 (Rome: Pontificio Istituto Orientale, 2013): 279–303.
+"[The Crossing Paths of Greek and Persian Knowledge in the 9th-century Arabic ‘Book of Degrees,’][Roberts-2013-OCA-Crossing-Paths]" in

-"[Al-Mansur and the Critical Ambassador][Roberts-2011-BEO60-Mansur]."
+*Le vie del sapere in ambito siro-mesopotamico dal III al IX secolo*, ed.
+Carla Noce, Massimo Pampaloni, and Claudia Tavolieri, Orientalia Christiana Analecta 293 (Rome: Pontificio Istituto Orientale, 2013), 279–303.

-*Bulletin d’études orientales* 60 (2011): 145–160.
+"[Al-Mansur and the Critical Ambassador][Roberts-2011-BEO60-Mansur]," *Bulletin d’études orientales* 60 (2011): 145–160.